batrick/ceph/doc/cephfs/shell.rst

  Usage: alias [name] | [<name> <value>]
      Where:
-         name - name of the alias being looked up, added, or replaced value - what the alias will be resolved to (if adding or replacing) this can contain spaces and does not need to be quoted
+         name - name of the alias being looked up, added, or replaced value - what the alias will be resolved to (if adding or replacing) this can contain spaces and does not need to be quoted.

 pyscript
 --------